comp413-2017/RDFS/README.md

 mkdir build
 cd build

+sudo apt-get install libboost-all-dev sudo apt-get install libasio-dev

 cmake ..
 make
 ```
 You will see a sample executable placed in `build/rice-namenode/namenode.` The
-compiled protocols are in `build/proto`.
+compiled protocols are in `build/proto`

+# Testing
+Run the namenode executable.
+Then run something like "hdfs dfs -fs hdfs://localhost:5351/ -mkdir foo"
+with the correct port.